Reform of trade union laws - phase two

 • removing the 40% support threshold; and

-• reducing the requirement from 10% membership at the application stage to 2%;
+• reducing the requirement from 10% membership at the application stage to a level not lower than 2%;

-• introduces a new right of union access to the workplace, which is described in the policy paper as a means "for union officials to meet, represent, recruit and organise members";
+• introduces a new right of union access to the workplace (both physical and virtual), to meet, support, represent, recruit or organise workers and to facilitate collective bargaining;

 • requires employers to provide their workers with a written statement that they have the right to join a trade union;